 Some user research methods include:

-Market Research: If you want to build a great product, you cannot ignore the competitors.
-To be competitive, you must know what products are available in the market and how they perform.
-This is why conducting market research is a vital component of the product design process.
-Your ultimate goal should be to design a solution that possesses a competitive advantage.
+– Market Research: To build a successful product, designers cannot ignore competitors.
+Understanding existing products and how they perform in the market is essential, which is why market research is a key part of the product design process.
+The ultimate goal is to create a solution with a clear competitive advantage.

 The product team must consider both types of competitors because they influence the overall success of the product.
 As a general rule, identify the top three direct competitors and an equal number of indirect competitors.